 Note that all product reviews on this page are the opinion of Out About Scotland and your experience with these products may differ.
 The information contained in this article is provided for entertainment purposes only, and you are encouraged to seek expert medical advice for any issues regarding footwear.

-What is the best type of sock for walking?
+What is the best type of socks for walking?

-The best type of walking sock depends on a number of factors including the season, the type of boot that is worn, and if there’s a preference for natural fibres.
+The best type of walking sock depends on several factors including the season, the type of boot that’s worn, and if there’s a preference for natural fibres.

 The best general-purpose walking sock will be mid-weight for use throughout the year, be calf-length so that the sock can be rolled over the laces, and be made from Merino wool which is a natural fibre that is cool and wicks away moisture.